 This fun, informal group meets on the third Monday every month to discuss a different book.
 We have copies of our book each month at the circulation desk for immediate checkout.

 Do you have an interest in photography?
 We're meeting once a month, with challenges/themes and camaraderie.

 Join us for this hands-on activity series.
 Artful Adults Workshops is a monthly class series for adults who are interested in arts, crafts, and living a fanciful life full of creativity (Teens may participate only if they are accompanied by an adult).

-It's scheduled on the second Thursday of each month at 6:30 pm, and pre-registration is required to ensure sufficient supplies.
-Check the library calendar on the homepage for upcoming program themes and registration information.
+It's scheduled on the second Thursday of each month at 6:30 pm, and drop-ins are welcome.
+Check the library calendar on the homepage for dates and times.

 Knit Crochet Club

 Do you have an interest in knitting or crocheting?
 Whether you’re a novice or an expert, meet others with the same interest!